awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 `maintain`
 \(Default\) If you configure the request type as `maintain`, EC2 Fleet places an asynchronous request for your desired capacity, and maintains capacity by automatically replenishing any interrupted Spot Instances\.

-You cannot modify the target capacity of an `instant` or `request` EC2 Fleet request after it's been submitted\.
+You cannot modify the target capacity of an `instant` or `request` EC2 Fleet request after it is submitted\.
 To change the target capacity of an `instant` or `request` fleet request, delete the fleet and create a new one\.

 All three types of requests benefit from an allocation strategy\.
 For more information, see [Allocation Strategies for Spot Instances](#ec2-fleet-allocation-strategy)\.